Muktaben Pankajkumar Dagli

-Biography
+Early life and education

 Dagli was born on 2 July 1962 at Nana Ankadia village near Amreli, Gujarat.
 She had meningitis at the age of seven and lost her both eyes.
 She received her primary education from Udyog Shala, Bhavnagar.
 Later she studied at the Andh Kanya Prakash Gruh, Ahmedabad from sixth to tenth grade (1978-1983).
 She later completed BA and BEd.

 She married Pankajkumar Dagli, a principal of the school for blind in Amreli, in 1984.

+Work

 She served as an honorary secretary of Andhjan Mandal (Blind People's Association), Amreli for twelve years.
 She founded a primary school for blind in Amreli.
 She is the executive member of Navchetan Andhjan Mandal, Bhachau; joint secretary of Navjivan Andhjan Mandal, Vankaner; trustee of Women Association for Blind, Ahmedabad; secretary of Pragnachakshu Mahila Sewa Kunj, Surendranagar.
 She publishes Didi, a bi-monthly braille magazine for blind women.

 In 1996, the couple founded the Pragnachakshu Mahila Seva Kunj, a non-profit organisation serving blind girls.